Major Groups > Cup Fungi

 5

 4.This portion of the key is not yet developed.
-For a few commonly collected species, see Geopyxis carbonaria, Peziza violacea, and Rhizina undulata.
+For a few commonly collected species, see Geopyxis carbonaria, Peziza violacea, Rhizina undulata, and Sphaerosporella brunnea.

-5.Margin of cup with tiny hairs, reminiscent of eyelashes or fringe (a hand lens may be required)--and/or undersurface of cup hairy.
+5.Margin of cup with tiny hairs, reminiscent of eyelashes or fringe (a hand lens may be required)—and/or undersurface of cup hairy (compare with option below).

 6

-5.Margin of cup without eyelashes or fringe; undersurface of cup smooth, velvety, granular, finely fuzzy, pustulate (and so on) but not hairy.
+5.Margin of cup without eyelashes or fringe; undersurface of cup bald, velvety, granular, finely fuzzy, scurfy, pustulate (and so on) but not hairy.

 7